aaronhong/aaronhong.github.io/_pages/about.md

   - /about.html
 ---

-I am a graduate of the University of California, San Diego with degrees in [Mathematics-Economics](https://www.math.ucsd.edu/students/undergraduate/ma33-joint-major-in-math-econ/) and [Political Science](https://polisci.ucsd.edu/undergrad/major-and-minor-requirements/general.html).
+I am an incoming PhD student at the Harris School of Public Policy at UChicago.
+I am interested in labor and public economics, with a focus on the US Social Safety Net.

-I am currently a Pre-Doctoral Fellow at [The Comprehensive Income Dataset Project](https://cid.harris.uchicago.edu/) working with Professor Bruce Meyer.
-During college, I worked as an RA at the School of Global Policy and Strategy under Professor Brian Libgober.
+I previously worked as a Pre-Doctoral Fellow at [The Comprehensive Income Dataset Project](https://cid.harris.uchicago.edu/) with Professor Bruce Meyer and an RA at the School of Global Policy and Strategy under Professor Brian Libgober.

-I am interested in labor and public economics, with a focus on public finance and the US Social Safety Net.
+I graduated from the University of California, San Diego with degrees in [Mathematics-Economics](https://www.math.ucsd.edu/students/undergraduate/ma33-joint-major-in-math-econ/) and [Political Science](https://polisci.ucsd.edu/undergrad/major-and-minor-requirements/general.html).